md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Cybersecurity.
 * Emerging technologies.

-International partnerships can support knowledge exchange, research collaboration, and capacity building.
+International partnerships can support knowledge exchange, research collaboration, and capacity building [15,19,27,54,55,60,65,70,75].

-### Vision Beyond Technology
+## Vision Beyond Technology

 The ultimate objective of BAPIL is not technology for its own sake.